Hao-Lawrence-Huang/scDeepFeatures/README.md

 ## Data sampling for different data characteristics
 ### Sampled datasets download link: (Uploading to cloud)
-Please use the link provided above for full datasets sampled (over 50 Gb) Data characteristics were generated with the following 3 settings: varying number of cell types, varying number of cells, varying imbalacne ratio between major and minor cell types.
+Please use the link provided above for full datasets sampled (over 50 Gb) Data characteristics were generated with the following three settings: varying number of cell types, varying number of cells, varying imbalacne ratio between major and minor cell types.

 Please copy the downloaded folders to the `Data` folder as subfolders.